Set In Stone

 Learn new strategies and resources you can apply in the classroom.

-• Housing: Single-occupancy hotel accommodations will be arranged for all participants.
-Participants receiving hotel accommodations will be housed at Kimpton The George Hotel.
+- Housing: Single-occupancy hotel accommodations will be arranged for all participants.
+Participants receiving hotel accommodations will be housed at the Hotel Monaco

 Ford’s Theatre Summer Teacher Institutes are made possible with support from the John T. Elliff Scholarship Fund of the Lincoln Group of DC.